Charlesc4/Charlesc4/README.md

 - 👋 Hi, I’m @Charlesc4
-- 🌱 I’m currently learning Flutter and Python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on small projects
-- 📫 How to reach me: CharlesAlb in Telegram
+- 📫 charlesc4@gmail.com

 <!---
 Charlesc4/Charlesc4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.